mijashsunar10/mern_stack_js/Readme.md

-npm install react@latest react-dom@latest react-router-dom@latest
+# npm install react@latest react-dom@latest react-router-dom@latest
+for routing to work

+# Use react Hook Form for the react Form
+# npm install react-hook-form@latest
+Use less code and make very powerful form